southcorepenthouse/appernetic-hugo-project/content/post/location.md

 **Work**
 ---------------------------------

-Steps away from:
+Close to work and school so you waste no time commuting:

  - Inside the South Core district
+ - Toronto's PATH network (2 min walk)
  - Financial core of Toronto (10 min walk)
- - Toronto's PATH network (2 min walk)
+ - George Brown College - Waterfront Campus (10 min walk)